Xnsam/chabot_sequence_2_sequence/README.md

 Sequence to Sequence chatbot demo, using tensorflow

-dataset : sample created from its own
+dataset : sample created input and response text files.